B.Sc. in Human Resources Management

 Candidates who apply for this course must possess:

-* Students whose first language is not English will be required to demonstrate evidence of an adequate level of English proficiency.
+*Students whose first language is not English will be required to demonstrate English language capability at IELTS level 6.0 or equivalent.

 Target Audience